anataliocs/nestjs-dragonflydb-cache/README.md

 DragonflyDB is deployed as a docker container on [Spheron.network](https://spheron.network/).

-You can create an account with (Github, Gitlab, Bitbucket or with Web3 providers such as Ethereum)[https://app.spheron.network/#/signup]
+You can (create an account with Github, Gitlab, Bitbucket or with Metamask)[https://app.spheron.network/#/signup]

 Check out the [Spheron docs](https://docs.spheron.network/) for more info!